JTatum95/JTatum95.github.io/README.md

 This is a functional and published website that my parents use for mission work.
 I grew up as a missionary in Costa Rica, where my parents are continuing to serve the people of Costa Rica and neighboring countries.
 I help maintain and customize this website to better reach anyone who would like to participate in their work.
-I just took ownership of this project a few weeks ago and I am currently working on updates to the design.
+I took ownership of this project a few weeks ago and I am currently working on updates to the design.

 {% comment %}
 ### [SnakeOilDev](https://snakeoildev.wordpress.com) - WordPress development